What you’ll learn reading this article:

 The insurance company may challenge you about the severity of your injuries.
 They might point out that you didn’t go directly to the emergency room or hassle you about taking several days to go to the doctor.

-Don’t let them fool you into thinking your injuries aren’t serious enough for a claim.
+Bottom line, don’t let them fool you into thinking your injuries aren’t serious enough for a claim.
 Seek medical attention as quickly as possible after the accident and start a paper trail about your injuries.

-Even if you don’t feel any pain or bodily damage at the scene, get checked out at a medical office and save your records.
+Even if you don’t feel any pain or bodily damage at the scene, get checked out at a medical office and save your medical records.
 This shows you acted promptly and demonstrates that the injuries were directly attributable to the car accident.

 Argument 3: You Have a Preexisting Condition.